turnercore/lumberjane/README.md

 Along with the JWT the values for the placeholder variables would be sent in the request as a JSON variable or a RESTful paramater.
 {
     "info": {
-        "user": "downbound",
-        "name": "General OpenAI Integration",
-        "description": "This is a general integration for OpenAI for downbound.
-It can be used to get a chat completion repsonse from OpenAI."
+        "user": "091u20jcas0d9ivksda", //user id of user that created the jwt "name": "General OpenAI Integration", //name of jwt "description": "This is a general integration for OpenAI for downbound.
+It can be used to get a chat completion repsonse from OpenAI." //description of jwt, optional
+        "method": "POST", //method that the request will be sent with, default POST "headers": {}, //optional extra headers sent with request "auth": {}, //optional auth info sent with request, default is Bearer token using the API key "endpoint": "https://api.openai.com/v1/chat/completions", //endpoint that the request will be sent to, this is an example
+        "ai_enabled": true, //if true then the response will be sent to OpenAI's GPT to see if it can extract the relevant data from the response
+        "ai_key": "1928u123jlkasc" // id of the key that will be used to send the response to the OpenAI endpoint, will use userid and keyid to lookup the key at request time, optional
     },

-    "profile":  {
-        "User-Agent": "GodotEngine"
-        },

-    "request": {
+    "restrictions":  [], //skipping for now, will be an empty array and be filled out when i get the form working

+    "request": (JSON from user, should be a JSON object with the request to the endpoint, values can either be hardcoded or in a variable like $$var1$$ which will be filled in with more info from the response when the JWT is submitted.){
         "type": "POST",
         "url": "https://api.openai.com/v1/chat/completions",
         "auth": "lumberjane", //This can be lumberjane (lumberjane has the secret key or token), or bypass (the actual API key will be provided in the key field of the request)